-Note: We use two bars because two bars makes 3 groups)
+(Note We use two bars because two bars creates 3 groups which is what we want)

-The above configuration represents groups of 1 candy, 3 candies, and 3 candies.
-We want to find the number of ways we can arrange the stars and bars. after we set up the stars, we see that there are 6 positions for the first bar to be placed in (the 6 spaces between the 7 stars).
-Then, there are 5 positions left for the second bar to placed.
-But, we are overcounting by a factor of 2.
-Thus, our final answer is $\frac{6\cdot 5}{2} = 15$ ways.
+The above configuration represents groups of 1 student, 3 students, and 3 students respectively.
+We want to find the number of ways we can rearrange the stars and bars.
+After we set up the stars, we see that there are 6 positions for the first bar to be placed in (spaces between stars).
+Then there are 5 positions left for the second bar to be placed.
+But don't forget, we are overcounting by a factor of 2.
+This means that our final answer is $\frac{65}{2} = 15$ ways.
 Use the problems below to practice.

 - 1. Consider the above situation.
 How many ways can someone create at most 3 groups out of 7 pieces of candy? - 2.
-How many different ways can Billy Bob pick 5 positive numbers (a, b, c, d, and e) such that a + b + c + d + e = 10?
+How many different ways can Billy Bob pick the 5 positive numbers (a, b, c, d, e) such that a + b + c + d + e = 10?